EUGENE M. MCCARTHY, PHD

 Chargaff’s findings, along with those of Rosalind Franklin’s X-ray diffraction studies of DNA, strongly suggested that base-pairing existed within DNA between adenine and thymine, and between guanine and cytosine (see figures at right above), and that other possible pairings such as (A-C, G-T, A-A, T-T, C-C, or G-G) do not occur.
 These are the basic facts you have to know to construct an accurate model of the DNA double helix.

 Two years later, he explained these findings to James Watson and Francis Crick, who were then able quickly to elucidate the double-helix structure of DNA.
 As Chargaff himself later put it, “I told them all I knew.
 If they had heard before about the pairing rules, they concealed it.
 But as they

 During the 1950s, Chargaff took controversial and outspoken stances that antagonized many of his colleagues.
 For example, he claimed that the “technology of genetic engineering poses a greater threat to the world than the advent of nuclear technology.”
 Such comments probably contributed to his not being included among those awarded the Nobel Prize for discovery of the structure of DNA.
-Instead, Francis Crick, James Watson and Maurice Wilkins were recognized.
+Instead, Francis Crick, James Watson and Maurice Wilkins were recognized (1962).